chikorita157/mastodon-antispamtools/README.md

 * Reject Pattern (Use regex patterns to reject posts that match the Rex Pattern, from Fedibird - https://github.com/fedibird/mastodon/tree/add-reject-blurhash-v4.3.0)
 * Enable rejection of Create Activities if the status includes unusable hashtags, from https://github.com/mastodon/mastodon/pull/29264 (Not implemented in Mastodon yet)

+**Need Reject Patterns for QR Codes?** This feature is in a [seperate branch](https://github.com/chikorita157/mastodon-antispamtools/tree/stable-4.3-mediarejectpatterns).
+View that branch in Github and see the readme file on how to set up that version with this feature.

 To switch to this repo, run the following as the mastodon user:
 ```shell
 cd live